HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Musty smells from a portable air conditioner are almost always caused by the growth of mold, mildew, or bacteria.

 So how do these things start growing in your air conditioner?

-Air conditioners create water by removing moisture from the air.
-This moisture is from condensation that forms on the evaporator coil.
-As the air conditioner cools air, condensation forms on the evaporator coil and then drips off into a collection tank.
+As the air conditioner cools the air, condensation forms on the evaporator coil and then drips off into a collection tank.

-But these organic substances cannot survive from only water.
-Dust, dirt, and particles provide food for organic growth inside your air conditioner.
+But these organic substances need more than water to survive.
+Dust, dirt, and particles provide food for organic substances in your air conditioner.

 As your air conditioner runs, dirt and dust accumulate inside of it.
-These particles come from the air stream that flows through the unit.
 Mold, mildew, and bacteria grow by consuming these particles within your air conditioner’s moist environment.

 What to do when your portable air conditioner smells musty

 Oftentimes, giving your air conditioner a thorough cleaning will help reduce its musty smells.

 However, if you let the mold and bacteria growth get out of control, it will be very difficult to completely get rid of the smell.